|

 three reasons: 1) the warm, "let me talk to you like a good friend"

 style of writing; 2) the organization; and 3) the font type and size.
+A perfect example of the first reason is the use of the

 word "Bummer" on the back cover; that really sets the tone of the whole